kisslim/zen-of-vibe-coding/README.md

 ### 10. Your AI lives in a terminal, but your terminal should be everywhere.

-### 11. Your AI should never change in one project and always act as a pure function with no side effects and random outputs.

 ### 12. Do not trust your AI service provider unless you are the provider itself.

 ### 13. A novel idea leads to a good project written by AI which cannot be losslessly compressed into an idea with same length again by any AI without that novel idea.

 ### 14. Do not introduce novel idea in a script, start a new project; Do not let your project do anything trivial, write a script.

-### 15. Transformers always template themselves; keep in mind that do one single task in one chat session, and the format should be right with first attempt.
+### 15. Transformers always template themselves; keep in mind that do one single task in one chat session, and you should not continue the chat if the output format is not right.

 ### 16. Small models are much more powerful than big models while sitting in your CI workflow.

 ### 17. Large language models are too large to be a compiler.

-### 18. Finetune the compiler, do not polish the code.

 ### 19. Never commit compiler output to your codebase.